 c.
 At the right time

 d.
 At the right dose

 e.
 By the right route

-BCMA has shown great potential for reducing medication errors, as demonstrated by the United States Bureau of Veterans Affairs.
-Barcode systems have also been useful for managing inventory, streamlining billing and saving time both at the pharmacy and at the bedside.
+BCMA has shown great potential for reducing medication errors, as demonstrated by the United States Department of Veterans Affairs.
+BMCA was created by and first implemented at the Eastern Kansas Health Care System and Colmery-O'Neil Veteran Medical Center in Topeka, Kansas, and from 1999 to 2001 the Department of Veterans Affairs implemented the system at 161 facilities.
+Barcode medication administration systems have also been useful for managing inventory, streamlining billing and saving time both at the pharmacy and at the bedside.